wellwelwel/svps/README.md

 <h4 align="center">Next version in progress</h4>
 <h2 align="center">SVPS - Auto Mount VPS</h2>
-<p align="center">🚀 A simple CLI tool to automate the setup and pre-settings of your Ubuntu VPS</p>
+<p align="center">🚀 An easier CLI tool to automate the setup and pre-settings of your Ubuntu VPS</p>

 ## Install